mitya-tsarev/GravitySimulator/README.md

 cmake ..
 make
 ```
-You can now run the GravitySimulator executable passing an input file as a flag.
+You can now run the GravitySimulator executable, passing an input file as a flag.
 For example
 ```
 ./GravitySimulator mySolarSystemInput
 ```